MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Each AI Builder model has a different credit consumption mechanism.
 To perform an assessment, go to the [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) or obtain the full details in the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

-## Make credits available for an environment (credit allocation/assignment)
+## Make credits available for an environment : allocated and unallocated credits

 By default, the credits are unallocated (aka unassigned) and available as a pool on the tenant, which can be used on any environment.